Want to learn how to negotiate?

 If they aren’t willing to move off the anchored salary and you know you are worth more, walk away.
 It’s one of the tenants of negotiation we’ve talked about.
 You need to be fearless and walk away from a negotiation table that isn’t in your favor.
 You know your worth so get your worth!

-Negotiation is Critical on the Path to Financial Independence
+Salary Negotiation and the Path to FI

 You need to speak up.
 Don’t be afraid of what they’ll think of you or how they’ll react.
 You aren’t volunteering for your career.
 You work to put food on the table.
 Your employer uses your skills and talent to gain wealth for themselves.
 But, they are in the position of giving you effectively the least amount they can.
 Speak up and negotiate.

-Remember That Negotiation Does Not Equal Conflict
+Negotiation Does Not Equal Conflict

 So many people shy away from negotiation because they “don’t want to be a bother” or they “think they’ll piss someone off”.
 No. Again, you are advocating for yourself.
 If your employer or potential employer acts like you are upsetting them, tough.